ahrufcodes/YGIT-AI/README.md

 To get started:
 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch
 5. Open a Pull Request

-Check out our [contribute.md](CONTRIBUTING.md) for more detailed guidelines.
+Check out our [contribute.md](contribute.md) for more detailed guidelines.

 ## 🌟 Join Our Community